UB-Mannheim/vMaBookShelf/INSTALL.md

   * to:   /var/www/ds, or copy the script to a different server

-## Client where you like two show the Webside
+## Client where you like two show the Website

 ### Firefox